Special education: Colombia

 Statistics from the National Administrative Department of Statistics (DANE) state that there are 2,624,898 disabled people who reside in Colombia, representing 6.3% of the country's population.
-According to 2010 research 90% of disabled students in Colombia did not attend a mainstream school, and only 26% of them are able to attend school at all.
+According to research in 2010, 90% of disabled students in Colombia did not attend a mainstream school, and only 26% of them are able to attend school at all.

 The history of special education in Colombia can be categorized into three time periods: the period of neglect, the period of diagnosis and planning, and the emergence of special education.
 The period of planning ran from the years 1978 to the year 1990.
 The Ministry of Colombia in 1995 implemented a national plan for the development of special education called Plan Nacional para el Desarrollo de la Educación Especial.
-The purposes of the plan were to create a national diagnosis of special education and to initiate programs for individuals with disabilities.
-In 1994, the Ministry of education put the first law into action to introduce special classes in public schools that include disabled students, called Law 115.
+The purpose of the plan were to create a national diagnosis of special education and to initiate programs for individuals with disabilities.
+In 1994, the Ministry of Education put the first law into action to introduce special classes in public schools that include disabled students, called Law 115.
 In 2011, Colombia entered into the Convention of Rights of Persons with Disabilities, an agreement among the United Nations Education Scientific and Culture Organization (UNESCO) to protect people living with disabilities.

 The most recent development of special education in Colombia was Article 11 of Law 1618, which was passed in 2013.
 The law states that "the Ministry of Education will define the policy and regulate the scheme of education for persons with special educational needs, promoting educational access and quality under a system based on inclusion in the educational services".
-The Colombian government has also made financial strides into special education, investing over $12.3 million in 2015.
+The Colombian government has also made financial strides forward in special education, investing over $12.3 million in 2015.

 North America

-In North America, special education is commonly abbreviated as special ed, SpecEd, SPED, or SpEd in a professional context.